In this post, I’m going to share with you the Ultimate Guide to Teething!

 3. Teething Rings And Teething Toys

-When it comes to teething products the most obvious remedy is a teething ring or toy which now come in so many forms and they can offer a lot of teething help.
+When it comes to teething products the most obvious remedy is a ring or toy which now come in so many forms and can offer a lot of relief.

 Check out my Parenting Toolbox for a list of my favourite natural teethers!